Impact of the pre-equilibrium phase for the determination of nuclear geometry in high-energy isobar collisions: Setup of the simulations

-Given the current lack of a detailed understanding of the prethermalization phase and the large uncertainty in the extracted values for $\tau_{FS}$, in the present study we consider three different choices for the free-streaming time: (\textit{i}) $\tau_{FS} = 0.4$ fm/c, (\textit{ii}) $\tau_{FS} = 1.0$ fm/c and (\textit{iii}) a centrality-dependent free-streaming time as implemented in \cite{JETSCAPE:2020mzn}: $\tau_{FS} = \tau_R(\{\epsilon\}/\{\epsilon_R\})^{\alpha}$, where $\{\epsilon\}$ denotes the average initial energy density of a given collision, $\{\epsilon_R\} = 4.0$ GeV/fm$^2$, $\tau_R = 1.36$ fm/c and $\alpha = 0.031$ are constants that were adjusted by comparison with experimental data.
-These choices cover the range of values determined by recent Bayesian analysis and allows for a systematic investigation of eventual impacts that the prethermalization phase may have on quantities related to the system size as well as anisotropic flow.
-In Fig.~\ref{fig:taufs}, the free-streaming time for the centrality-dependent case is shown as function of the mean initial energy density at mid-rapidity for Ru (very similar results hold for Zr).
-Centrality windows were estimated from ordering the total energy of 1 million \trento initial conditions in descending order for each colliding system.
-One sees that the free-streaming time varies between $\approx$ 1.35 and $\approx$ 1.49 fm in such case.
+Given the current lack of a detailed understanding of the pre-thermalization stage and the large uncertainty in the extracted values for $\tau_{FS}$, in the present study we consider three different choices for the free-streaming time: (\textit{i}) $\tau_{FS} = 0.4$ fm/c, (\textit{ii}) $\tau_{FS} = 1.0$ fm/c and (\textit{iii}) a centrality-dependent free-streaming time as implemented in \cite{JETSCAPE:2020mzn}: $\tau_{FS} = \tau_R(\{\bar{\epsilon}\}/\bar\epsilon_R)^{\alpha}$, where $\{{\bar\epsilon}\}$ denotes a (particular) average initial energy density in the transverse plane for a given collision, $\bar\epsilon_R= 4.0$ GeV/fm$^2$, $\tau_R = 1.46$ fm/c and $\alpha = 0.031$ are constants that were adjusted by comparison with experimental data.
+These choices cover the range of values determined by recent Bayesian analysis and allow for a systematic investigation of eventual impacts that the pre-thermalization stage may have on quantities related to the system shape.
+In Fig.~\ref{fig:taufs}, the free-streaming time for the centrality-dependent case is shown as function of $\{{\bar\epsilon}\}$ for Ru (very similar results hold for Zr).
+Centrality windows were estimated from ordering the total energy $E$ (integral on the transverse plane of the energy density in eq. (\ref{eq:eps}), $E=N \int d^2 x_\perp \left[\frac{T_A^p(x,y)+T_B^p(x,y)}{2}\right]^{1/p}$) of 1 million \trento initial conditions in descending order for each colliding system.
+One sees that the free-streaming time varies between $\approx$ 1.35 and $\approx$ 1.49 fm in such a case.

+In Fig.~\ref{fig:taufs}, $\tau_{FS}$, the time when free-streaming stops and hydrodynamics is switched on, increases for larger energy densities.
+Though this is discussed and some arguments for this put forward in \cite{JETSCAPE:2020mzn}, one might expect the opposite: for larger densities, more collisions happen and hydrodynamics starts earlier.
+Therefore we have also included a curve that corresponds to a negative value for $\alpha$.
+For central collisions, which are usually considered more interesting for isobar collisions, both positive and negative $\alpha$ lead to similar fairly constant values.
+However we will discuss both cases when necessary below.